MTV (Latin America): Feeds

-MTV Latin America is divided in the following feeds:

-North Feed (centered in Mexico City): Mexico, Colombia, Bolivia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Panama and Peru.
+MTV Latin America was divided North and South feeds, from August 1996 to June 26, 2023, when both feeds merged into one single Panregional feed centered in Mexico City, broadcasting in Mexico, Argentina, Colombia, Chile, Venezuela, Peru, Ecuador, Bolivia, Paraguay, Uruguay, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua, and Panama.

-South Feed (centered in Buenos Aires): Argentina, Chile, Paraguay, Uruguay and Venezuela.

 Social issues and MTV

 In addition to broadcasting core MTV programs, MTV Latin America has also produced other non-music-related programs that address social and cultural issues that impact Latin American youth.
 These programs address issues such as politics, sexually transmitted infections, the environment and sexuality.
 Some of these shows include: